BrianLesko/Robotics/demo-FWRD-DYNM-2R/README.md

 ![](docs/Preview.gif)

-Hi, I'm Brian Lesko, I started my github in 2022 while studying at Ohio State for my Masters in Mechanical Engineering.
+Hi, I'm Brian Lesko.
+I started my github in 2022 while studying at Ohio State for my Masters in Mechanical Engineering.
 I hope you can find my work here useful.
 I want to help others and in the process get better at documenting what I love.
 If you like my work, go check out some of my other projects and connect with me.
 I'm open to collaborating.

 ## Repo Links